Cirsium × stroblii

 Cirsium × stroblii (Cirsium greimleri × spinosissimum) is a hybrid between C. greimleri and C. spinosissimum.

 3 herbarium specimens as of 2020.

 Distribution

 It is found only in the Rottenmann and Wölz Tauern, although the range overlap extends to nearby ranges.

 Description

-There are few specimens, but it is close in appearance to C. heterophyllum × spinosissimum, differring in having broader leaves with short lobes, without tomentose undersides.
+There are few specimens, but it is close in appearance to C. heterophyllum × spinosissimum, differing in having broader leaves with short lobes, without tomentose undersides.